InnovateForVegas/ov-smart-social/doc/en/smart-contacts.md

 **Terms**:

-- **Consumer**: an end user of Smart Contacts, may be a human or some automation.
+- **Consumer**: an end user of Smart Contacts, may be a human or some automation, and may be creating Contacts and/or Consuming Contacts.
 - **ExtSource**: an external origin for contacts to capture, store, and possibly re-publish
 - **IntSource**: an internal origin of contacts to store and publish.
 - **Peer**: a special case Consumer or ExtSource, often both.